-The ASU Upward Bound and Upward Bound Math/Science Program are college preparatory programs funded by the US Department of Education.
+The Adams State Upward Bound and Upward Bound Math/Science Program are college preparatory programs funded by the US Department of Education.
 Upward Bound is a venue in which students are encouraged to experience the summer residential program and to take advantage of the support systems in place.
 The goal of this program is to promote students’ ability to attend and graduate from college.
 All activities including academic instruction, advising, field trips, etc. are designed to:

 - Increase test scores on state proficiency tests

 - Increase high school GPAs and add rigor to high school course selection

 - Increase the number of First-generation and Low-Income students enrolling in college

 - Increase the number of First-generation and Low-Income students graduating with college degrees

 Six Student objectives are in place to enhance the success of Upward Bound students

 - Academic Performance: Grade Point Average (GPA) 81% of students will have a cumulative GPA of 2.5 or better on a four-point scale at the end of the school year